-NEWS RELEASE: Partners in Care assists Governor Ige’s Leadership Team on HomelessnessPosted on Aug 17, 2015 in Latest News, Newsroom, Press Releases
+NEWS RELEASE: Partners in Care assists Governor Ige’s Leadership Team on HomelessnessPosted on Aug 17, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige and Partners in Care, Oʻahu’s coalition of providers serving homeless people, announced the results of the most recent survey of homeless people in Kakaʻako.